Safety Net Income Benefit (SNIB)

 Is the client expected to participate in a rehabilitation program whilst in receipt of the SNIB?

-The TAC may arrange for a client to participate in a:
+The TAC may support a client to find alternate employment by requesting a client to participate in an approved:

 - rehabilitation program provided by an approved rehabilitation service, or

-Note, the TAC is not liable to make a SNIB payment where a client unreasonably refuses to participate in a rehabilitation program or vocational rehabilitation program arranged by the TAC.
+A client is not eligible for a SNIB payment where they unreasonably refuse to participate in a rehabilitation program or vocational rehabilitation program approved by the TAC.

 Transport Accident Act 1986 reference: s.54A(2)